123THU/123THU/README.md

 Mastering at Neu CS (Shenyang, China).
+Looking for PhD opportunities in America.
+If you are interested in working with me, please feel free to email!

 <!--
 **123THU/123THU** is a ✨ _special_ ✨ repository  its `README.md` (this file) appears on your GitHub profile.
-PhD? 狗都不读

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...